2018 New York Mets

 At the end of May, the Mets lost two more pitchers, as Syndergaard went on the DL on May 29th and Matz had to leave a start early because of a problem with a finger.
 On May 30th, manager Callaway said that the Mets "had hit rock bottom", after losing 7 of 9 games and being in danger of falling below .500 for the first time.
 To add to their woes, a fire broke out at Citi Field that day, near one of the entrances and while it was contained quickly, fans did not fail to point out it was a very appropriate metaphor for how the season was going lately.
 Another sign that everything was going pear-shaped was that on June 2nd, the Mets had to cancel the planned give-away of 15,000 Todd Frazier batting practice jerseys to fans as they discovered a quality-control issue at the last minute.
 The fans were instead issued vouchers to obtain the product at a later date.
 They then went on to lose the game, 7-1, to the Chicago Cubs in 14 innings in spite of their pitchers racking up 24 strikeouts, 2 shy of the all-time mark for an extra-inning game, as the team once again wasted an outstanding effort by deGrom who matched a career high with 13 Ks.

-After suffering eight straight losses, the Mets gained a measure of solace by becoming the first team to blank the New York Yankees this season, ending the city series with a 2-0 win at home on June 10th.
+After suffering eight straight losses, the Mets gained a measure of solace by becoming the first team to blank the New York Yankees that season, ending the city series with a 2-0 win at home on June 10th.
 After the game, the front office decided to shake up the roster, releasing veteran 1B Adrian Gonzalez, who was not providing much punch from the middle of the line-up, and having catcher Lobaton designated for assignment.
 Dominic Smith was called up to take over the starting first base job.
 However, the month of June was the worst in team history as they went just 5-21, lost 10 of their last 11 games, and by losing their last two games against the Miami Marlins, finished the month in last place in the NL East.
 The Mets never recovered, even if they did manage to finish ahead of the Marlins.

 Awards and Honors